auspham/SeptNotes/W12-Revision.md

         - Single Responsibility Principle (SRP)
           - Responsibility = what a class does
           - The more one class does, the more likely it will changes => more likely to introduce bugs.
+          => Each component in the system should only have one purpose.

         - Open Closed Principle (OCP)
           - Open for extension but close for modification